15 Most Beautiful Places In Istanbul, Turkey

 Adalar

-If you don’t mind taking a short day trip from Istanbul, then Princes’ Island might just be the most beautiful islands in Turkey near Istanbul.
-Also known as Adalar, the Princes’ Islands are a group of nine islands in the Sea of Marmara, and they are only a short ferry ride away from Istanbul.
+If you don’t mind taking a short day trip from Istanbul, then Princes’ Island might just be the most beautiful islands in Turkey that’s accessible from Istanbul.
+Also known as Adalar, the Princes’ Islands are a group of nine islands in the Sea of Marmara, and they are only an hour-long ferry ride away from Istanbul.

 These islands were once home to Byzantine princes and Ottoman sultans.
 They were exiled here because it was considered to be a place of punishment.
-However, nowadays it is seen as a paradise!
+However, because of their wealth and status, they were exiled to mansions rather than prison cells, and lived a life of luxury.
+These mansions are now guest houses and museums, as well as residential homes.

-The biggest of the islands, Buyukada, is an island where fuel-driven vehicles are banned.
-Locals and visitors get around by walking, cycling, or using one of the electric vehicles.
+Fuel-driven vehicles are banned on most of the islands, including the largest island, Buyukada.
+To get around, visitors must either walk, cycle, or using one of the electric vehicles used as shuttle buses.
 This means that not only is there no pollution from the cars, but the island is much quieter, especially when compared to the bustling city of Istanbul.

-The island is full of historic mansions that just exude elegance.
+The historic mansions are what make the Princes Islands so beautiful – they just exude elegance.
 If you are looking for a peaceful getaway to one of the most beautiful places in Turkey, then make sure you check out The Princes’ Islands!

 11. Basilica Cistern